Ismail1809/KafkaAppBackEnd/README.md

 # Kafka Tool Application

 ## Application Definition
 Kafka Tool Application is a powerful utility designed to manage and interact with Kafka clusters.
-It provides an intuitive interface for performing various Kafka operations such as creating and managing topics, managing consumers, and clusters.
+It provides an intuitive interface for performing various Kafka operations such as creating and managing topics, consumers, and clusters.

 ## Application Scope
 The scope of the Kafka Tool Application includes: